andrasq/node-qibl/README.md

 Data may be either all strings or all Buffers.
 The returned body is a string for string data, else a Buffer for Buffer data.
 The callback is invoked when the 'end' event is received.

+### qibl.emitlines( emitter )

+Annotate the emitter to listen for `'data'` events, re-split the byte stream on `\x0A` newline terminated byte boundaries, and re-emit each line found as a `'line'` event.
+A single data chunk may emit zero, one, or multiple lines.
+Returns the installed `'data'` listener function.
+Similar to `readline.createInterface(emitter)` but emits from the same emitter as the data, and does not convert to string.

+Lines are emitted when their terminating newline arrives, partial lines are buffered.
+The terminating newline is inclued in the emitted line.
+Line events are emitted synchronously by the data listener in the same event loop cycle that the data chunk arrives.
+Data chunks are expected in Buffers and lines are emitted as Buffers, the caller must convert to strings.

+    const emitter = new events.EventEmitter();
+    qibl.emitlines(emitter);
+    emitter.on('line', (line) => {
+        // => Buffer('line 1\n')
+        // => Buffer('line 2\n')
+    })
+    emitter.emit('data', Buffer.from('line 1\nline'));
+    emitter.emit('data', Buffer.from('2\nline'));

 ### makeError( [properties,] message [,arg1 ,arg2, ...] )

 Create a new `Error` object with the error message `message` and having the given properties.